For many college seniors, the final semester before graduation is filled with anxiety about an uncertain future. Accounting

 , Mulligan had accounting jobs at John Hancock Life Insurance in Boston and at Welch Welding and Trucking in North Chelmsford.
 After the co-op job with Welch ended, the company asked her to stay on part time.

 “The jobs have given me great experience.
 I've gotten a view of the entire accounting process,” Mulligan says.
 “I've interviewed a ton and each time you get better at it.
 That builds confidence.”

 An accomplished multitasker, Mulligan has put herself through college while routinely working 30 hours a week at her two jobs.
 She consistently earned a spot on the Dean’s List while participating in the Career Services and Co-op Advisory Board, the Accounting Society

 and in Omnicron Delta Kappa

 Mulligan decided to become an accountant after taking an accounting class at Nashua High School South.
 A self-described “Type A” personality, the profession’s requisite orderliness and attention to detail appealed to her.
 UMass Lowell’s accounting program is demanding, she says, but she feels well prepared for the job market.
-With a goal of becoming a certified public account, she looks forward to begin working on her master’s degree in accounting at Babson College while working full-time.
+With a goal of becoming a certified public account, she began working on her master’s degree in accounting at Babson College while working full-time.